Targeted Local Projections: Introduction

 Identifying and estimating dynamic causal effects of structural shocks on macroeconomic outcomes is a fundamental goal in macroeconomics.
 To study these dynamic causal effects, researchers use a variety of tools, including taking to the data theoretical models such as dynamic stochastic general equilibrium models, and other models such as structural vector autoregressions (SVARs) and local projections (LPs).

-Local projections were popularized by \cite{jorda2005estimation}\footnote{An earlier paper by \cite{dufour1998short} features a similar idea.} and are widely used to estimate the impulse response functions (IRFs) - which coincide with the dynamic causal effects of a structural shock in linear models under appropriate conditioning on lags.
-A recent overview of the use and inference with LPs is provided in \cite{jorda2023local}, \cite{jorda2025local} and \cite{olea2025local}.
+Local projections were popularized by \cite{jorda2005estimation}\footnote{An earlier paper by \cite{dufour1998short} features a similar idea.} and are widely used to estimate impulse response functions (IRFs) - which coincide with the dynamic causal effects of a structural shock in linear models under appropriate conditioning on lags.
+A recent overview of the use and inference with LPs is provided in \cite{jorda2023local}, \cite{jorda2025local}, \cite{olea2025local} and \cite{inoue2026inference}.
 LPs are more robust to misspecification than SVARs, as shown in \cite{olea2024double}, and are semi-parametrically efficient under classical assumptions if the number of lags included diverges, as shown in \cite{xu2023local}.
-Therefore, if one is interested in accurate coverage exclusively, either LPs or SVARs with a large number of lags should be employed, as also argued in \cite{olea2025local}.
+Therefore, if one is interested exclusively in accurate coverage, either LPs or SVARs with a large number of lags should be employed, as also argued in \cite{olea2025local}.

 In this paper, we are interested in pointwise estimation instead.
 In that case, it is possible to reduce the variance of the LP estimates at the cost of a small bias.
-The reason why this may be useful for applied work is that the original LP estimators exhibit variances that increase with the horizon, as shown in \cite{lusompa2023local}, and this is due to the LP regression rather than the true data generating process.
+This may be useful for applied work because the original LP estimators exhibit variances that increase with the horizon, as suggested by the results in \cite{lusompa2023local}, and this is due to the LP regression rather than the true data generating process.
 The excessive variability of LPs across horizons has prompted researchers to smooth impulse responses across horizons. \cite{plagborg2016essays} proposed smoothing the adjacent changes in LP estimators towards each other, after the LP estimators are obtained, and therefore in two steps. \cite{barnichon2019impulse} also proposed smooth local projection (SLP) estimators that penalize changes across nearby horizons, but the smoothing is done in one step, via a penalized least-squares objective function.
 However, smoothing nearby horizons does not guarantee an exponential decay similar to that one would expect if the true data generating process was a stationary SVAR of finite or infinite order.